A top priority for any Anonymous is to _remain_ anonymous…

 - Operation New Blood basic step-by-step introduction to security as a hactivist

 - CryptoParty Handbook good basic start with anonymous online activities.
 Also here.

-Once you are ready to get to work, use this detailed tutorial for two approaches to a very secure setup:
+When you are ready to get to work, use this detailed guide to a very secure setup:

 Other resources and options for improving security and privacy online

 - can be installed on a CD or USB stick and used from any computer

 - supported by EFF – Electronic Freedom Foundation

 - easy but DO NOT RELY ON THIS FOR ANY ILLEGAL ACTIVITIES

 Security-in-a-box – tools and tactics for digital security (same tools as above, but the install versions)

 Portable Security The Portable Security section contains ‘portable’ versions of a few important Security in-a-box tools.
 These versions are meant to be extracted directly onto a USB memory stick so that you can use them from any computer.